Basic Rules of Radio Communication

-Over the years certain rules, or etiquette, have been established to make radio communciation go more smoothly.
-Here is the basic etiquette a radio use needs to understand as it will help improve your overall experience when using your two-way radio.
+Many of our customers have asked us how to talk on a radio? and what is/are a/the basic principle(s) of effective radio communication?
+Over the years, specific rules, or etiquette, have been established to make radio communication go more smoothly.
+Here is the basic etiquette a radio user needs to quickly answer and understand to help improve their overall experience when using two-way radios to communicate effectively.

 - The international radio language is English, except in cases where you are licensed to speak in some other language.

-- When using a two-way radio you cannot speak and listen at the same time, as you can with a phone.
+- When using a two-way radio, you cannot speak and listen simultaneously as you can with a phone.

 - Ensure the battery is charged and the power is on.